nilax97/openpose/doc/prerequisites.md

 ### Ubuntu Prerequisites
 1. Ubuntu - **Anaconda should not be installed** on your system.
 Anaconda includes a Protobuf version that is incompatible with Caffe.
 Either you uninstall anaconda and install protobuf via apt-get, or you compile your own Caffe and link it to OpenPose.
 2. Install **CMake GUI**:
     - Ubuntu 14 or 16: run the command `sudo apt-get install cmake-qt-gui`.
-Note: If you prefer to use CMake through the command line, see [doc/installation.md#CMake Command Line Configuration (Ubuntu Only)](./installation.md#cmake-command-line-configuration-ubuntu-only).
+Note: If you prefer to use CMake through the command line, see [CMake Command Line Configuration (Ubuntu Only)](#cmake-command-line-configuration-ubuntu-only).
     - Ubuntu 18: **Download and compile CMake-gui from source**.
 The default CMake-gui version (3.10) installed via `sudo apt-get install cmake-qt-gui` provokes some compiling errors.
 Required CMake version >= 3.12.
         - Uninstall your current Cmake-gui version by running `sudo apt purge cmake-qt-gui`.
         - Run `sudo apt-get install qtbase5-dev`.
         - Download the `Latest Release` of `CMake Unix/Linux Source` from the [CMake download website](https://cmake.org/download/), called `cmake-X.X.X.tar.gz`.
         - Unzip it and go inside that folder from the terminal.
         - Run `./configure --qt-gui`.
 Make sure no error occurred.
-        - Run ``./bootstrap && make -j`nproc` && sudo make install -j`nproc` ``.
+        - Run `./bootstrap && make -j8 && make install -j8`.
 Make sure no error occurred.
         - Assuming your CMake downloaded folder is in {CMAKE_FOLDER_PATH}, everytime these instructions mentions `cmake-gui`, you will have to replace that line by `{CMAKE_FOLDER_PATH}/bin/cmake-gui`.
 3. Nvidia GPU version prerequisites:
     1. **Note: OpenPose has been tested extensively with CUDA 8.0 (cuDNN 5.1) and CUDA 10.0 (cuDNN 7.5)**.
 We highly recommend using those versions to minimize potential installation issues.
 Other versions should also work, but we do not provide support about any CUDA/cuDNN installation/compilation issue, as well as problems relate dto their integration into OpenPose.